By Grace Lee

 About Vincent Lo (Labour Parliamentary Candidate for Uxbridge & South Ruislip)

 Vincent Lo was born and bred in London.
 His parents came to the UK in the 1970s from Hong Kong, with dreams of building a better life.
 As would most 1st generation Chinese migrants, his parents went into the catering industry.
-Vincent went to study at University College London (UCL) and was in the British business and finance industry for about 20 years before taking interest in politics.
 His interest in politics grew alongside the rising inequality and racism faced at university level and in the industry.
 Joining Chinese for Labour had allowed him to contribute to the community in his own way and bring awareness to these pressing issues that affects UK as a whole.

 At present, Vincent is the Treasurer of Chinese for Labour (headed by Sonny Leong CBE), the Chair of Brent North Constituency Labour Party (CLP) in Wembley and a doctoral researcher in public policy at UCL.
 However, he may be given a new position this summer.
 On 8th June 2017, Vincent is destined to have a face off with Boris Johnson, the former Mayor of London and current Foreign Secretary, for a place in the House of Commons of the UK Parliament.
 Other contenders vying for the seat would be Mark Keir (Green), Lizzy Kemp (UKIP) and Rosina Robson (Liberal Democrat) as well.
 Conservative won this seat in 2010 and 2015 (Boris Johnson) by a margin of 25% but with the surprising Brexit vote last year, nothing seems to be certain anymore.